Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Introduction

-Such usefulness has stimulated a plethora of research proposing myriad watermarking schemes \citep{w2-1, w2-3, w2-4, w2-5, w2-6, w2-7, w2-8, w2-9, w2-10}.
-Concurrently, much attention has landed on the pursuit of efficient, statistically valid detection schemes \citep{li2025statistical, w2-2, w3-1, w3-2, w3-0, cai2025statistical}.
-These detection schemes usually employ the knowledge of the pseudo-random keys or deterministic hash functions to perform a composite-vs-composite test of hypotheses: $H_0:$ the entire text $\omega_{1:n}$ is unwatermarked (i.e. human generated), vs $H_1:$ the entire text $\omega_{1:n}$ is watermarked or $H_1':$ the text $\omega_{1:n}$ contains watermarked segments.
-Interestingly, the literature on the more fine-grained problem of identifying/localizing the said watermarked segments, is relatively sparse; some of the available algorithms are painstakingly slow, unsuited to large texts.
-Moreover, to the best of our knowledge, no such algorithm to efficiently identify multiple watermarked segments has sufficient theoretical validity.
+This usefulness has stimulated a plethora of research proposing myriad watermarking schemes \citep{w2-1, w2-3, w2-4, w2-5, w2-6, w2-7, w2-8, w2-9, w2-10}.
+Concurrently, much attention has landed on the pursuit of efficient, statistically valid detection schemes \citep{li2025statistical, w2-2, w3-1, w3-2, w3-0, cai2025statistical}, as well as on the more general problems of machine-generated text detection or model equality testing \citep{lavergne2008detecting, solaiman2019release, gehrmann2019gltr, su2023detectllm, mitchell2023detectgpt, w3-2, vasilatos2023howkgpt, hans2024spotting, li2025statistical, w2-2, w3-1, gao2025model, song2025deep, radvand2025zero}.
+These detection schemes usually rely on the knowledge of the pseudo-random keys or deterministic hash functions to perform a composite-vs-composite test of hypotheses: $H_0:$ the entire text $\omega_1\ldots \omega_n$ is unwatermarked (i.e. human generated), vs $H_1:$ the entire text is watermarked or $H_1':$ the text contains watermarked segments \citep{mitchell2023detectgpt, bao2024fastdetectgpt, li2025statistical, zhou2025adadetectgpt}.
+Usually, such tests depend on the \textit{pivot statistic} $Y_t$s, which are formed from the token $\omega_t$ and the watermarking keys $\zeta_t$.
+The virtues of the pivot statistics stem from their ancillarity with respect to the next token distributions $\{\IP_t\}$, allowing it to be used without requiring specific knowledge about the LLM architecture or its NTP distributions.
+Recent advances in this direction have started to shed light on detecting more sophisticated modifications of watermarking by allowing arbitrary data misappropriation \cite{cai2025statistical} and arbitrary modifications such as deletion and replacements \cite{w3-0, xie2025watermark}.
+However, somewhat curiously, the relatively harder and more fine-grained problem of precisely localizing the watermarked segments from an input text has received only sparse attention.
+Apart from WinMax \citep{w2-1}, which focuses only on Red-Green watermarking, to the best of our knowledge, the only algorithms tackling the segmentation problem in its generality are \cite{li2024segmenting, pan2025waterseeker} and \cite{zhao2024efficiently}.
+Most of these algorithms are prohibitively slow and thus unsuited for long texts.
+Moreover, to the best of our knowledge, no such algorithm designed to efficiently identify multiple watermarked segments has sufficient theoretical validity.
 This gap in the literature is also pointed out by \cite{li2025optimal}.
-In this paper, we propose \fancyname\ (\textbf{W}atermark \textbf{I}dentification via \textbf{S}egmenting \textbf{E}pidemic \textbf{R}egions): a \textit{first-of-its-kind} computationally efficient and provably consistent algorithm to locate multiple watermarked segments from mixed-source input texts.
-Our method is inspired from the classical notion of \textit{epidemic} change-points; this perspective is instrumental to both the theoretical validity and computational efficiency of our algorithm.
-We summarize our main contributions as follows.